optifat/chess_engine/README.md

-# chess_engine
+# Samurai chess engine

 ## About
 This is my hobby project I slowly write from time to time.
-Right now it has no name, but I'll fix that later.
-But it has lots of bugs and performance problems (:
+Right now it might have bugs and performance problems

 ## Build and run